toitware/public/README.md

 ===========================

-If you would like to share your own Toit projects with the Toit community, add a link to your project on the
+If you would like to share your own Toit projects with the Toit community, add a link to the project on the
 [Toit wiki page](https://github.com/toitware/public/wiki#toit-community-projects)